Compilers-Monsoon2018-IIITH/decaff-compiler-Superty/readme.md

 This produces an a.out file which is an executable.

 # Description
 The driver calls typecheck first, and then the codegen.
-The generated is output to stdout.
+The generated is output to stdout. callout function overloading is implemented. runtime and semantic erros are fully implemented.